 One of my favorite Last Food Network Star winners was Jeff Mauro.
 His point of view was sandwiches.
-He could turn any dish into a sandwich like this lasagna in a bun I am sharing today.
-My daughter loved to watch the show that resulted in his win – Sandwich King.
-My daughter would watch the show with me and just crack up.
-He has a fun goofy personality that made his show entertaining.
-And I must admit, I had a teensy crush on him (partially due to his Chicago accent) and his love for food.
+He could turn any dish into a sandwich like this lasagna in a bun recipe that I am sharing today.
+My daughter loved to watch the show that resulted from his win – called Sandwich King.
+My daughter loves to watch the show with me and just cracks up.
+He has a fun goofy personality that makes his show entertaining.
+And I must admit, I have a teensy crush on him (partially due to his Chicago accent) and his love for food.

 - 1 pound ground beef

 - 1 cup spaghetti sauce

 - 1 Tbsp garlic powder

 - 1 Tbsp Italian seasoning